Menu

 Y6 visit the Henry Moore studio and museum in Perry Green.

-Y5 and Y6 have taken part in virtual workshops from the V&A.
+Y5 and Y6 have taken part in virtual workshops from the V&A and have also visited the art rooms at the local secondary - Rickmansworth School to work with specialist teachers.

 6. It is flexible and responsive to individual needs and interests.